JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 The `mach_absolute_time` API is used in the `mimalloc` allocator in the Kotlin/Native runtime.
 This was the default allocator in Kotlin 1.9.10 and earlier versions.

-We recommend upgrading to Kotlin 1.9.20 or later versions or changing the [allocator settings](native-memory-manager.md#adjust-memory-consumption) if the upgrade is impossible.
+We recommend upgrading to Kotlin 1.9.20 or later versions.
+If the upgrade is impossible, change the memory allocator.
+To do that, set the `-Xallocator=custom` compilation option in your Gradle build script for the current Kotlin allocator or `-Xallocator=std` for the system allocator.

+For more information, see [Kotlin/Native memory management](native-memory-manager.md).